Jameson Williams: 2024 season

 In Week One against the Los Angeles Rams, Williams caught a career-high five passes for 121 yards and one touchdown.
 Williams was suspended for two games on October 21, 2024, for violating the NFL's Performance-Enhancing Substances policy.
 On the suspension, Williams stated he was disappointed by the suspension but responded that he had "no choice but to take it on the chin."

 During Week Nine against the Jacksonville Jaguars, Williams caught four passes and set a new career-high of 124 yards and one touchdown.
 He finished the season with 58 receptions for 1,001 yards and 7 touchdowns, and 11 rushes for 61 yards and a touchdown.
 In the Divisional Round game against the Washington Commanders, Williams rushed for a 61-yard touchdown, made one 19-yard reception, and threw one interception, ultimately ending in a 31–45 loss.

 2025 season

 The Lions picked up the fifth-year option on Williams' contract.
 On September 6, 2025, Williams signed a three-year contract extension worth up to $83 million.
+In Week 10 of the 2025 season, Williams had six receptions for 119 yards and a touchdown in the 44–22 win.
+In Week 13 against the Packers, he had seven receptions for 144 yards and a touchdown in the 31–24 loss.
+In Week 15, against the Rams, he had seven receptions for 134 yards and a touchdown in the 41–34 loss.
+In the 2025 season, he had 65 receptions for 1,117 yards and seven receiving touchdowns.